4180balancer/4180balancer.github.io/index.md

 `Created by John Lee, Nyle Malik, and Austin Lowe`

 Below is a description of a balancing robot designed for ECE 4180 at Georgia Tech.
-Use the following sections to view or recreate our project.

 ## Project Idea